ironhack-labs/lab-javascript-functions-and-arrays/README.md

   <summary>What could cause <code>array.length</code> to return <code>undefined</code>?</summary>
   <br>

-  If you try to access the `.length` property on an array (e.g., `array.length`) but you are getting `undefined` it means that the variable you are accessing is not actually an array.
+  If you try to access the `.length` property on an array (e.g., `array.length`) but get `undefined`, it means that the variable you are accessing is not actually an array.

 <br>